 The federal 21st Century Cures Act requires EVV to be implemented for home health services by January 1, 2023.

 DHS would like to hear from stakeholders regarding the implementation of EVV.
 The input from stakeholders is essential to the planning process for this new requirement and will be used by DHS to make decisions in implementation planning and assist in determining the best way to be compliant with the federal requirement.

-Providers and other stakeholders can email inquiries to DHS.
-Submissions to this email address will be used to develop a frequently asked questions document.
+Providers, partners, and other stakeholders can contact the DHS by emailing email@example.com.
+Submissions to this email address will be used to develop an FAQ document.